 Comparing Their Inventory Management

-While Wix is very straightforward through and thorough, Shopify feels like a more complete, more intuitive package when it comes to adding items to your inventory and presenting them for your customers to see.
+While Wix is very straightforward through and thorough, even when compared to hosting giants as Bluehost, Shopify feels like a more complete, more intuitive package when it comes to adding items to your inventory and presenting them for your customers to see.
 It’s not difficult to add new products with either of these platforms.

 Still Not Sure?
 Try Them Both (Free Trials)

 Shopify and Wix both offer free trials, so you can take both of them for a spin before deciding.

 They’re both easy to setup, so why not spend an afternoon giving them both a shot?
 Some people prefer Wix’s site builder to Shopify’s, even thought we prefer Shopify overall.
 We find that it’s easier to create GREAT looking pages with Shopify, whereas with Wix there’s more room for error.

 The additional features, integrations, and completeness of Shopify gives them the edge for creating an on-line store.
 Wix does offer a handful of the same features, but we find the execution lacking overall.